Goda’s Slave – Chapter 7: Twin Gardens

 Kanna noticed her legs.
 From that angle, they struck her more than any other feature.
 They were flexed hard into the crouch, as if Goda were hovering mid-motion, as if the woman were about to snap into an explosive leap any second.
 Kanna found it so disturbing that she couldn’t help but stare.

 She was distracted enough that it took her a moment to parse the creaking sound that was suddenly filling her ears.
 She whipped her head to the left, to face the door.
-Kanna nearly cried out when she saw it opening.
-She pulled back and put a hand over her eyes as the bright light of the morning expanded in the threshold of the door and overwhelmed her.
+Kanna nearly cried out when she saw it opening, and as the bright light of the morning expanded in the threshold, she raised a hand to shield her eyes.

 When the door closed again, there were spots in her vision.
-Still, she could tell that it was the innkeeper who was standing in front of her.
-She held a familiar tray in her hands.
+They painted the innkeeper who was standing in front of her, holding a familiar tray in her hands.

 “What?
 You’re recoiling like I’m some kind of intruder,” Innkeeper Jaya said.
 “Or perhaps…like you’ve been caught doing something questionable.”
 She responded to Kanna’s look of surprise with a teasing smile.
 “What are you up to?”

 Before Kanna could make something up, the innkeeper had already surmised from Kanna’s posture, and she stepped over to the window.
 She didn’t need to stretch.
-In fact, she hunched down slightly to look out of it.
+In fact, she hunched down slightly to look out.
 Her eyebrows flicked up when she seemed to catch sight of Goda.

 “Ahhh,” she said, pulling back and nodding her head.
 “I see, I see.”
 She had a tone that held a complete lack of surprise.
 “Well, I wouldn’t even give that a try if I were you.
 Indeed, she’s as ferocious as she looks, and she’ll utterly undo you if it comes to that—but it won’t come to that.
 She’s far too stoic and hard to provoke.”

 Kanna felt a blush creeping up into her face.
 She tried to fight it; the embarrassment felt unjustified.
-She looked down towards the floor.
 “I have no idea what you mean.”

-The innkeeper seemed to dismiss her comment and instead offered her the tray, which held much the same contents as the night before.
-She smirked.
+The innkeeper offered her the tray, which held much the same contents as the night before—but this time, it was served with a dismissive smirk.
 “So you’d rather play like you haven’t looked at her like that?” she said after Kanna had gratefully accepted the food.
 “You may be an Upperlander, but you’re not blind, are you?”

 Kanna’s fingers tightened around the tray.
 “I don’t understand.”